DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - A serverless model, as in other CSP models, is a shared security model,and your org and the CSP share security responsibility
         - In a serverless computing model, the vendor does not expose details of the operating system to its customers.
 Therefore, the vendor retains full responsibility for configuring it securely under the shared responsibility model of cloud computing.
         - There is always a physical server running the code, but this execution model allows the software designer/architect/programmer/developer to focus on the logic of their code and not have to be concerned about the parameters or limitations of a specific server.
 This is also known as function as a service (FaaS).
+        - 📝FaaS is a subcategory of platform as a service (PaaS)

 - **Infrastructure as Code**: Infrastructure as Code (IaC) is a concept where you manage and provision IT infrastructure using code rather than manual processes.